American Express® Membership Rewards Guide

 Credit Card Upgrade Bonuses

 Amex frequently offers bonus points for upgrading from one card to another.
 These upgrade offers often do not have the once-per-lifetime language.
 That is, if you are targeted for an upgrade offer, you may be able to earn the bonus points even if you’ve had the card before.
-It is best to accept these offers only after you have earned a welcome bonus for the higher-end card.
+It is best to accept these offers only after you have earned a welcome bonus for the card you are upgrading to.

 Credit Card Category Bonuses